...

 • Support: Lunesta detox can be challenging, and having a support system can be helpful.
 This may include individual or group therapy, family counseling, and peer support groups.

-• Monitoring: During the Lunesta detox, your healthcare provider will monitor your vital signs and mental health to ensure safety and comfort.
+• Monitoring: During the Lunesta detox, your doctor will check your vital signs and mental health.
+This is to ensure your safety and comfort.

 Medical Lunesta Detox